mjpritchard/test-decap-help/content/docs/getting-started/storage.md

 The most recent backup is the one with the highest snapshot id number.

-Find the ones relevant to your username with a command line this: ( `${USER}` is the environment variable containing your username, so can be copied in this case)
+Find the ones relevant to your username with a command line this:

 {{<command>}}
-ls -ld /home/users/.snapshot/homeusers2.*/${USER}
+ls -ld /home/users/.snapshot/homeusers2.*/<username>
 {{</command>}}

 There should be up to 14 directories like this: